EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Data analysis description.md

 	* Parameters:
 		* isPairedEnd = allowMultiOverlap = countMultiMappingReads = FALSE
 * Filtering:
+	* samples:
-	* samples with fewer than 2.5 million reads
+		* with fewer than 2.5 million reads
+		*
+	* genes:
-	* genes with 0 mapped RNA sequencing read in one or more samples
+		* with 0 mapped RNA sequencing read in one or more samples
 * Counts normalization:
 	* TMM-Log2 by “calcNormFactors” and “voom” functions of edgeR (v.3.34.1) and limma (v.3.48.3)
 * PCA on TMM-Log2 counts: